This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 Extend your Hilton Diamond status

 If you are not able to maintain your Diamond status, Hilton will allow you to extend it by 1 year (you are allowed this benefit once in a lifetime).
 You just need to meet the following qualifications: 1) Maintain Diamond status for the past 3 years; and 2) Have either 250 elite qualifying nights or 500,000 base points.
 This is something unique to the industry and an interesting benefit to have.
 I can actually foresee many members being able to benefit from this.
-From personal experience, I personally love this benefit for parents having a baby where travel and work schedule changes and they do not have to lose status because of this.
-However, I wish that was just a regular perk for every baby throughout the industry, but that’s an entire different conversation!
+From personal experience, I love this benefit for parents having a baby where travel and work schedule changes and they no longer have to lose status because of this.

 More Points + Cash opportunities, but no more award chart